Program of Study | Ph.D. in Performance Studies

 - All graduate students wishing to serve as director or choreographer must then solicit the participation of a TDPS faculty production advisor.
 We require that you discuss your project with your advisor to assist you in the development of the proposal prior to its submission and explain that the advisor is expected to be involved in the production process.
 Please note that the faculty advisor will act as the instructor of record for any undergraduates enrolled in the project.

 - Additionally, in preparation for a Berkeley Dance Project (BDP) proposal, completion of an undergraduate choreography (146A or 146B) course is required.
 For a Workshop, coursework in Directing (162 or 163, or the equivalent) is preferred but not required.

 - Projects may be undertaken in either the Fall or Spring semester; however, due to scheduling, project proposals must usually be submitted in early March of the prior academic year, much sooner for BDP proposals.
-Please see Robin Davidson for an application and information about deadlines.
+Please see Avy Valladares for an application and information about deadlines.

 Production and practice opportunities fall into two categories:

 Performance focused, minimal technical and staff support.
 Undergraduates may be cast.
 Three weeks of rehearsal on weekdays, 20 hours per week, one day of prep in the space, two performances, Wednesday and Thursday at 7PM.
 Performed content should run under one hour.
 There are 2 slots per semester, for which graduate students and undergraduates may apply the prior spring.

 - For more information, see the section on Theater 277 of the Advanced Study Guidelines

 - To apply for a workshop, complete this form and have it approved by your faculty production advisor, the HGA, and your dissertation advisor (if ABD)